 To select the most cost-effective policy for your business, take stock of the potential liabilities you face and see if extra coverage is worth the increased cost.

 Pay your entire premium upfront.
 You can typically pay your premium in monthly or annual installments.
 It might be tempting to go with a smaller monthly payment, but consider paying the full premium instead.
-Businesses can usually save money this way because many insurers offer discounts on annual premiums.
+Many insurers offer discounts on annual premiums.

 Proactively manage your risks.
-If your business has no claims history, expect to pay lower insurance rates.
-An effective way to do this is to create a comprehensive risk management plan.
+Umbrella insurance covers your liability risks across several policies, and fewer claims means lower insurance rates.
+Business owners can create a comprehensive risk management plan to avoid claims.
 For example, you might:

 Insurance premiums vary based on the policies a business buys.
 See our small business insurance cost overview or explore costs for a specific policy.